 Ultimately the system uses three implanted devices.
-The first is a pulse generator that sends electrical impulses, which is placed in the upper chest as well as two lead wires that are placed on the vagus nerve itself in the abdominal cavity.
-The signals are modified by a controlled.
+The first is a pulse generator that sends electrical impulses, which are placed in the upper chest as well as two lead wires that are placed on the vagus nerve itself in the abdominal cavity.
+The signals are modified by a control.

 Published January 15th, 2016 by Alison Bruzek